March 11-16, 2025 in Berea, Kentucky

 Retreat Outcomes:

-(1) Focused Time to Make your Work.
+(1) Focused time to make your work.

 Getting time away from regular responsibilities and distractions, you might be amazed what you can make in 4-5 days.

-(2) Documentation of your Work.
+(2) Documentation of your work.

 A professional photographer/videographer will be employed by the retreat to document the work of all retreat participants for use in publicity and grant applications.
 Every participant will receive a collection of still images and one video file, ready to be uploaded wherever the artist wishes to share (YouTube, Vimeo, etc).